FZsolter-WAGO/wattson-linux-framework/README.md

+# DEPRECATED, please use wms-linux-framework instead

-﻿# WattsON Energy Linux framework installer
+# WattsON Energy Linux framework installer

 ## Only Debian 10/11 and Ubuntu 22.04 are supported!